dixslyf/mnist-digits-nb-nn/report/report.typ

 The data set appears to be the MNIST~(Modified National Institute of Standards and Technology) data set of handwritten digits @lecun_mnist_2012, which is widely recognized in machine learning research as a benchmark data set.
 Researchers have since applied various machine learning algorithms against the data set.
-@lecun_mnist_2012 provides rankings of various works from up to 2012 (such as @lecun_gradient-based_1998 and @ciresan_deep_2010) based on the test error rate.
+@lecun_mnist_2012 provides rankings of the performance of various works from up to 2012 against the data set (such as @lecun_gradient-based_1998 and @ciresan_deep_2010) based on the test error rate.

-@lecun_gradient-based_1998 demonstrated that reliance on automatic learning techniques can significantly enhance the performance of document recognition systems, especially in handwriting recognition tasks.
+One of the earlier works @lecun_gradient-based_1998 demonstrated that reliance on automatic learning techniques can significantly enhance the performance of document recognition systems, especially in handwriting recognition tasks.
 The authors proposed graph transformer networks (GTNs),